lawrencecpaulson/lawrencecpaulson.github.io/_posts/2023-03-22-Binomial_Coeffs.md

 $$\begin{gather*} \sum_{k\le n} \binom{n}{k} = 2^n. \end{gather*}$$

-It's trivial to prove because the binomial theorem—already available in Isabelle/HOL—expresses $(x+y)^n$ in terms of binomial coefficients.
+It's trivial for us to prove because the binomial theorem—already available in Isabelle/HOL—expresses $(x+y)^n$ in terms of binomial coefficients.
 We can express the desired sum by putting $x=y=1$ in that theorem.
 Observe the syntax for instantiating variables in a theorem.